saidurrsaied/FH-Java-2025/README.md

 ---

 ## Requirements
+This is a JavaFX application built using **Maven**, with all dependencies (including JavaFX) downloaded automatically at build time.

-Before running the project, ensure you have:
+Before running the project, please ensure you have:

 ### Java Development Kit (JDK) **21 or newer**